Our Basic Policy on Internal Control Systems

 (5) The Company and its subsidiaries shall define the functions and responsibilities of each business unit clearly in relevant office regulations, and shall make specific decisions in the course of business execution properly and efficiently in accordance with the Ringi rules and procedures.

-- Other frameworks to ensure appropriate execution of the Group's business
+- Other frameworks to ensure appropriate execution of the Group's business operations

 (1) As a holding company, the Company shall monitor and supervise business execution of its subsidiaries from the standpoint of shareholders, and shall itself undertake the execution of businesses common among the Group in a unified, efficient, and appropriate manner, in order to maximize the corporate value of the Group.